drj11/drj11.github.io/draft/ethics-application.md

-Ethics Review
+# Departmental Ethics Review

-Received e-mail 2019-05-01 from Alice Tucker saying that I am accepted as an ethics reviewer but am required to train first.

-Alice would also like me to write a few sentences to explain my areas of interest and strengths.
+I decided I should try and become a departmental ethics reviewer.

+It turns out that there isn't really any application process, you just ask.

+Nonetheless when I asked to write a few sentences, it turned into a longer Personal Statement.

+I'm recording it here in my blog because although written in a hurry it summarises some of my reflections over the past few years.

+---

 I am a software engineer in the Research Software Engineering group at The University of Sheffield.